duality-solutions/Dynamic/README.md

 [Dynamic(DYN)](https://github.com/duality-solutions/dynamic) is Duality’s tokenized-currency provided with supply elasticity to ensure price stability for day to day transactions of end-users.
 Duality uses company proceeds to place buy back orders on the Dynamic(DYN) market to keep inflation within acceptable bounds.

 Dynamic(DYN) lays the groundwork for offering Blockchain as a Service by hosting a multitude of second tier nodes called Dynodes.
 Rewards can be adjusted through the 'Fluid Protocol' created by Duality to adjust to a maturing market.
-The total theoretical supply, which is the maximum amount of Dynamic(DYN) that can ever be created, is 2<sup>63</sup> - 1.

 As a modern currency Dynamic (DYN) will be actively maintained to keep up with the latest market trends.
 Dynamic features fast and Instantsend transactions at an affordable rate, also end-users that care for consumer privacy are able to anonymously transact using Privatesend.